-We are often asked, what are doctors looking for when assessing a new patient with scoliosis.
+We are often asked what doctors are looking for when assessing a new patient with scoliosis.
 How much will we be able to help?
-The answer is different due to each patients unique case.
+The answer is different due to each patient’s unique case.
 Here are a few general signs we look for.

 This involves a series of balance-related tests to see how well things are aligned from the outset.
 The tests are repeated throughout treatment to chart improvement.
 This is a major aspect of treatment that many traditional chiropractors overlook when it comes to scoliosis treatment.

-The greatest factor we look at when determining how much progress we can make with a new patient, is the level of commitment that a patient is willing to put in.
+The greatest factor we look at when determining how much progress we can make with a new patient is the level of commitment that a patient is willing to put in.

 Like all types of treatments, part of the treatment plan takes place at home.
 The same is true with scoliosis treatment.
-If you are dedicated to a treatment plan, then you are far more likely to reap the benefits.
+If you are dedicated to a treatment plan, you are far more likely to reap the benefits.

 You need to be your own advocate.
 What matters to you, makes the most sense for your lifestyle, and what do you want to achieve?
 It is necessary to establish a dialogue with your doctor and chiropractor to empower yourself and control your spinal health.